prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Whether to scrape a classic histogram that is also exposed as a native histogram.</p>
+<p>scrapeClassicHistograms defines whether to scrape a classic histogram that is also exposed as a native histogram.</p>
 <p>Notice: <code>scrapeClassicHistograms</code> corresponds to the <code>always_scrape_classic_histograms</code> field in the Prometheus configuration.</p>
 <p>It requires Prometheus &gt;= v3.5.0.</p>
 </td>